 For fresh pimentos, bell peppers are probably the easiest to find as a substitute, but any sweeter red pepper variety will do, such as the piquillo pepper, corno di toro pepper, or any Italian sweet pepper.

 Mike’s Personal Experience

-I’ve grown pimento peppers (cherry peppers) in our home garden and had no issues.
+I’ve grown pimento peppers in our home garden and had no issues.
 The plants were not fussy and grew easily.
-They were somewhat productive and I was able to use them in a variety of ways, from general daily cooking to stuffing to drying.
+They were somewhat productive and I was able to use the peppers in a variety of ways, from general daily cooking to stuffing to drying.

 I even used some of them to make Patty a mild “hot” sauce that she used up pretty quickly.